 Jackie Mercer serves on the Quality and Health Outcomes committee.

 Jackie serves as the CEO of NARA of the Northwest, an Indian owned and operated program with a full array of services for ambulatory medical care, mental health, substance abuse and family wellness for American Indians and Alaska Natives.
 NARA, NW provides education, physical and mental health services and substance abuse treatment in a manner that is culturally appropriate to American Indians, Alaska Natives and other vulnerable populations in the Portland area.

-Gina Nikkel serves on the Governance and Operational Excellence and Quality and Health Outcomes committees.
+Suk Rhee serves as the chair of the Community Impact Committee and on the Executive and Quality and Health Outcomes committees.